neondatabase/website/content/docs/introduction/plans.md

 ### Features

 - Compute up to 8 vCPUs and 32 GB RAM, _Autosuspend_ (**1 minute+** or never)
-- Advanced Postgres features including connection pooling, logical replication, 60+ Postgres extensions, and customer-provided custom extensions
+- Advanced Postgres features, including connection pooling, logical replication, 60+ Postgres extensions, and customer-provided custom extensions
 - Neon features such as branching, point-in-time restore up to **30 days** in the past, time travel connections, and more
 - [Priority support](/docs/introduction/support)